2021 Psychology Degree Guide

 An Increase in Psychology Degrees

-Approximately 1,476 colleges in the U.S. offer a psychology degree of some kind.
-This year's Best Colleges for Psychology ranking compares 835 of them to identify the best overall programs in the country.
+The United States has 1,699 different schools where you can get a degree in psychology.
+This year's Best Colleges for Psychology ranking compares 782 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom psychology rankings further below.

 What Are The Requirements For a Degree in Psychology